CrossNorm and SelfNorm for Generalization under Distribution Shifts: Experiment

 \subsection{Visualization}

-Apart from the quantitative comparisons, we also provide some visualization results of SN and CN to better understand their effects.
-It is nontrivial to visualize them directly in feature space.
-To deal with this, we map the feature changes made by SN and CN back to image space by inverting the feature representations \cite{mahendran2015understanding}.
+Apart from the quantitative comparisons, we also provide some visualization results of CN and SN to better understand their effects.
+To this end, we map the feature changes made by CN and SN back to image space by inverting the feature representations \cite{mahendran2015understanding}.
 For detailed experimental settings, refer to the appendix.

+In visualizing CN, we pair one content image with multiple style images for better illustration.
+We first forward them to get their feature representations at a chosen position.
+Then we compute standardized features from the content image representation and means and variances of the style image representations.
+The optimization starts from the content image and tries to fit its representation to the target one mixing the standardized features with different means and variances.
+Figure \ref{fig:cn-vis} shows diverse style changes made by CN.
+The style changes become more local and subtle as CN moves deeper in the network.

 To visualize SN at a network location, we first forward an image to obtain the target representation immediately after the SN.
 Then we turn off the chosen SN and optimize the original image to make its representation fit the target one.
-In this way, we can examine SN's effect by observing changes in image space.
+In this way, we can examine a SN's effect by observing the changes in image space.
 As shown in Figure \ref{fig:single-sn-vis}, SN can primarily reduce the contrast and color at the first network block.
 The effect becomes more subtle as SN goes deeper into the network.
-One possible explanation is that the high-level representations lose many low-level details, making it difficult to visualize their changes.
+One possible explanation is that the high-level representations lose too many low-level details, making it difficult to visualize the changes.

 In addition to visualizing individual SNs, it is also interesting to see their compound effect.
 To this end, we reconstruct an image from random noises by matching its representation with a given one.
 The reconstructed image can show what information is preserved by the feature representation.
 By comparing two reconstructed images from a network with or without SN, we can observe the joined recalibration effects of SNs before a selected location.
 From Figure \ref{fig:combined-sn-vis}, we can find SNs in the first two network blocks can suppress much style information and preserve object shapes.
 The reconstructions from block 3 do not look visually informative due to the high-level abstraction.
 Even so, SNs can restrain the high-frequency signals kept in the vanilla network.